Strawberry & Thyme Cordial

 • fresh thyme

-• lemon – it really makes it sing!
+• lemon juice– it really makes it sing!

-2. The next day, combine the strawberries with the remaining ingredients in a saucepan.
-On the stovetop, bring to a simmer and cook for 20 minutes.
+2. The next day, combine the strawberries with the remaining ingredients in a large pot.
+On medium heat, bring to simmer point and cook for 20 minutes so all the sugar dissolves.
 Should any scum come to the top of the cordial, remove it with a clean spoon.

-Aside from some kitchen essentials like a saucepan, bowl, and knife, the only other essential is a piece of muslin to strain the cordial into a clear syrup.
+Aside from some kitchen essentials like a large pan (I use my 24cm Le Creuset French oven), bowl, and knife, the only other essential is a piece of muslin to strain the cordial into a clear syrup and a fine mesh sieve.
 If you don’t have any muslin, I have an old linen tea towel for straining preserves which works just as well.
 It can also be reused over and over again, unlike muslin.
 Good for me and good for the environment!
+A jelly bag is another option.

 Instead of discarding the strawberry pulp after straining, use it by adding it to a vanilla ice cream recipe or incorporate it into whipped cream and serve with pavlova or Eton mess.